niharikasharma/data-512-final-project/README.md

 2. Feature Engineering

 3. Model training and testing
     We will deploy 4 approaches:
-    1. Simple Recommender,
+    a.
+Simple Recommender,
-    2. Content-Based Recommender,
+    b.
+Content-Based Recommender,
-    3. Collaborative Filtering, and
+    c.
+Collaborative Filtering, and
-    4. Hybrid Engine
+    d.
+Hybrid Engine
       For measuring the similarity, we will use the following measures:
-    1. Jaccard Distance,
+      Jaccard Distance,
-    2. Cosine Distance, or
+      Cosine Distance, or
-    3. Pearson Correlation
+      Pearson Correlation

 ### Expected Outcome (what results you expect or intend)

 In this project, I will build 4 different recommender engines based on different ideas and algorithms which would give us personalized results, the way Amazon and Netflix does.
 They are as follows:
 Simple Recommender: Using experimental designing techniques and filtering build movie charts by genre, performance, longest run time and other features.
 Content-Based Recommender: Using movies textual, categorical and nominal metadata like taglines, cast, crew, genre, and keywords will predict similar movies.
 Collaborative Filtering: Using, either item-item CF or user-user CF built a similarity matrix for predicting the movie ratings by users.
 Hybrid Engine: Combining the content and collaborative filtering approach will build an engine that will give movie suggestions to users based on the predicted ratings internally calculated for that user.

 Also, taking into consideration the Reproducibility in recommender system research, I will try to keep the features flexible to other datasets as well, so that the same approach could be applied to another movie recommender dataset.

 ### Relevance of the project (why your project is interesting or important (and to whom, besides yourself))
 The key reason why many big companies seem to care about recommender systems is money as they generate significant engagement and revenue.
 But, Advertisements biases the recommendation on platforms like Amazon, Netflix, IMDB, TMDB, Spotify etc. Hence, using the traditional approaches, we will build an unbiased recommender system for people to select movies.